SaadAhmedJamal/PlausiblePrecipitationTrends/README.md

 # PlausiblePrecipitationTrends
-Plausible ePrecipitation Trends for Jehlum and Chenab basin (2005 - 2099)
+Plausible Precipitation Trends for Jehlum and Chenab basin (2005 - 2099)